lrc-se/aoc-2025/README.md

 - `testsuffix`: suffix to add to test input filename when in test mode

 If the `mode` argument is omitted, the puzzle will be run in normal mode without release optimizations.
 Input is read from *input.txt* in normal mode, and from *input-testX.txt* in test mode where *X* is set to the value of `testsuffix`.

+### x64 assembly

+For this year's added spice I got it into my head to investigate how one can interface between x64 assembly code and C# in the context of AoC, and it actually turned out to be surprisingly straightforward.
+To keep things from growing too complex I decided on a hybrid solution where input loading and parsing is done in managed code and only the actual algorithm is then offloaded to native code.
+The asm template is very simple and does the same thing as the other two templates, namely adds (part 1) and multiplies (part 2) the numbers parsed from the input.

+The run script for the asm template includes build steps for assembling with NASM and linking with GoLink.
+Do note that these two tools need to be in the current path, and that this build chain is specific for the `win64` platform and needs to be adjusted for other platforms.
+The actual assembly code also uses the calling convention for `win64`, so any other implementation will have to update its register use to conform to a different calling convention.
+(So why a *bash* script under `win64` in the first place, then?
+Well, I tend to use Git Bash for all repo-related things, and AoC is no exception.)

 Puzzles
 -------